A fun team activity that encompasses teamwork, planning, strategy, risk analysis - and an element of luck!

 At the start of battle Defenders hold all the points but if the castle takes a direct hit from an Attacker points transfer from Defender to Attacker.
 The better the hit the greater the points won.
 The distribution of points at the end of battle determines the winner.
 Carefully made plans are put to the test but as in real life things don’t always turn out as expected!

 There’s a Team Review Sheet to hand out and full details on running and debriefing the session are given in the Trainer’s Notes.

 We used 'Storm the Castle!' at the start of a three-day course where participants didn’t know each other.
 We started at 4pm and it ran for two hours and when battle commenced it was mayhem!
 Many useful learning points emerged about group dynamics and the characteristics of effective teams – not least in bonding and celebrating success.
 Afterwards the trebuchets were taken to the bar and were the centre of discussions for the whole evening.

 As a general comment, Northgate activities are quality materials with good Facilitator Guides.
 On 'Storm the Castle!' - it's a fun activity and illustrates lots of points: the importance of planning at the start, attention to detail, group decision-making, organising the team and good team dynamics.
 Using the Team Review Handout lets participants lead the review.

-S-A. Bennett, Scottish Prison Service College
+Moira Robertson, Training Manager, Scottish Prison Service College

 'Storm the Castle!' is really interactive and highlights the need for good teamwork, good strategy and the effective allocation of tasks.
 Northgate activities are very good, very informative and do what they say they do!